Ecological integrity of national parks

 Why this indicator is important

-The Ecological integrity of national parks indicator provides an indication of the condition of Canada's national parks.
-National parks help to protect biodiversity, preserve ecosystem services, connect landscapes, and provide a natural solution for climate change by capturing and storing carbon.
-National parks also help to build knowledge and understanding of ecosystems, and connect Canadians with nature.
+This indicator provides a measure of the condition of Canada's national parks, national park reserves and a national urban park.
+These parks help to protect biodiversity, preserve ecosystem services, connect landscapes, and provide a natural solution for climate change by capturing and storing carbon.
+They also help to build knowledge and understanding of ecosystems and connect Canadians with nature.

 Related initiatives